OFFLINE-GmbH/oc-responsive-images-plugin/README.md

 The frontend-functionality is able to manipulate the img-node with the individual given focuspoint.
 By default, it will set the x- and y-axis values to object-position CSS-property.
 To use it in the frontend, you can pass `{{ image.focus(width, height) }}` to your twig component (similar like image.thumb()).
-It will then also pass the width and height of the image, which is require for the object-position property.
+It will then also pass the width and height of the image, which is required for the object-position property.

 To make things a little bit easier and codefriendly, there is also a default `class` attribute named `focuspoint-image` plus you can put your own class in the settings.
 Also you are able to switch off the inlined